♫ Listening to: I Want You Back by The School ♫

 Add the vegan white chocolate and then remove from heat, cover the pot, and swirl it around.

 Wait for 5 minutes before uncovering and whisking the ganache until smooth and melted.

-Add the pink food coloring, and mix well.
+Add the wilton pink gel color and mix well.

 Cool the ganache for around 15 minutes before decorating cake.

 Spoon ganache around the perimeter of the cake at one-inch intervals to get the perfect size drips to start falling down the sides of your cake.
 Check out the tutorial on my grasshopper cake to see how I do my ganache.

 Fill the top of the cake once you have all the drips on the sides.
 Use an offset spatula to smooth out the ganache on the top.
 You can also tap the entire cake on the counter to get the spatula lines to settle.

 Chill the cake while you prepare the decorations.
 If you want sprinkles on top of your ganache, add them before you chill the cake.

 Fill a piping bag with the remaining frosting.